usnistgov/5gdeploy/20231214/README.md

-# 2-Slice with Single UPF
+# Phones and Vehicles, 2-Slice with 1 UPF

 ## Description